J-81/GeneLab_Data_Processing-1/RNAseq/GL-DPPD-7101-D.md

 ERCC Analysis is performed as described in [step 10](#10-plot-and-tabulate-ercc-counts-perform-deseq2-analysis-on-ercc-counts-analysis-of-ercc-counts-deseq2-analysis) as follows:

 - ERCC Counts are plotted and quantified [step 10a](#10a-perform-ercc-analysis-and-tabulate-ercc-counts)
-- DESeq2 differential gene expression between Mix 1 & 2 groups is performed on ERCC Counts[step 10b](#10b-perform-deseq2-analysis-of-ercc-counts)
+- DESeq2 differential gene expression between Mix 1 & 2 groups is performed on ERCC Counts [step 10b](#10b-perform-deseq2-analysis-of-ercc-counts)
 - DESeq2 results are analyzed compared to expected ERCC ratios [step 10c](#10c-analyze-ercc-count-deseq2-results)

 ---